 Causes, Symptoms, and Treatment of Sprain

 Sprains can be briefly categorized into mild, moderate and severe types.
-Mild sprain occurs when the ligament gets slightly stretched and the fibers suffer minor damage.
-Moderate sprain occurs due to a partial tear to the ligament and the person may feel a looseness in the joint.
+A mild sprain occurs when the ligament gets slightly stretched and the fibers suffer minor damage.
+A moderate sprain occurs due to a partial tear to the ligament and the person may feel a looseness in the joint.
 In the case of a severe sprain, chances run high that the ligament has completely torn, resulting in excruciating pain.
-This would make the joint non-functional and would require a surgery.
+This would make the joint non-functional and would require surgery.

 A procedure that patients can follow is the ‘RICE’ rule, which stands for Rest, Ice, Compress and Elevate.
 Right after the injury, it is best to rest the injured joint, after which an ice pack can be used to reduce the swelling.
 Compression refers to the use of an elastic compression bandage, used to stabilize the joint.
 Keeping the joint at an elevated position helps reduce the swelling.